Wind River Is Taylor Sheridan’s Latest Fantastic Project

 The most interesting, and uniquely fascinating part of this movie is how Taylor Sheridan has written in a tracker as a seminal piece of this story.
 (Which, I think is fantastic, but it was snowing an awful lot for him to be so effective, wasn’t it?
 Maybe that’s just me.)
 It just so happens that each piece of the story unlocks with something found in the snow.
 And now that I am talking about it out loud it seems hokier than it did while watching it.
 I won’t say too much more about the story except that you should definitely check it out.

-The New King of the Mid-west
+The New King of the West

 Sheridan seems to be carving out a niche in the midwest for himself.
-Sicario was based in the border with Mexico and Texas.
-Hell or High Water was based out of west Texas.
+Sicario was based in the border with Mexico and U.S. Hell or High Water was based out of west Texas.
 And Wind River is based out of Wyoming with a hint of Indian Reservation thing happening.
 Sheridan has become really good at layering in the grittiness and the poverty of the places he drops us into.
 And in Wind River the snow and the quiet of the place is really palpable.
 It oozes out of every part of the story and even becomes another character in the film.

 Final Thoughts on Wind River